 Bart's research and teaching focuses on the interconnections between development and violent conflict.
 He is interested in development processes, aid, politics, de facto sovereignty and public authority in (violently) contested environments and transitional contexts.
 Bart’s predominate focus is on South Asia (and Sri Lanka in particular), with a developing interest in Southeast Asia (Indonesia in particular).
 In the past, he has also worked in Afghanistan, Indonesia, Liberia, and Sierra Leone.

-Head of School of Social & Political Sciences
+Head of School of Social and Political Sciences

 Adrian's research interests are in political and social theory especially as they pertain to the politics of conflict and democracy in divided societies.

-Research Chair School of Social & Political Science
+Research Chair School of Social and Political Science